mingstellar/CS231n-Spring-2021/README.md

 # CS231n-spring-2021
-Here is my assignments for Stanford CS231n in Spring 2021
+My assignments for Stanford CS231n in Spring 2021